ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

     //
 ```

-Now, you need to modify the source file (xform.cpp).
-Do this by adding a Run button, binding the **runAnimation** method with the click signal of that button, and disabling the invocation of the **animateClick** method of animateButton prevents the default animation from running when you launch the app.
+Now, you need to modify the source file `xform.cpp`.
+Do this by adding a Run button, binding the **runAnimation** method with the click signal of that button, and disabling the invocation of the **animateClick** method.
+Disabling the invocation prevents the default animation from running when you launch the app.

-Then, modify the **XFormWidget** constructor (the declaration of this class is after **XFormView**) with the highlighted statements in the following code:
+Then, modify the **XFormWidget** constructor (the declaration of this class is after **XFormView**) with the following code:

 ```cpp
 XFormWidget::XFormWidget(QWidget *parent)